 Feedback was obtained by a yearly community pharmacy patient questionnaire (CPPQ) survey.
-96.9% of respondents to the most recent CPPQ survey had rated the service provided by the pharmacy as very good or excellent.
-The pharmacy responded to feedback that people were often unaware that there was a consultation room available by placing clear signs advertising it at the dispensary counter.
+93% of respondents to the most recent CPPQ survey had rated the service provided by the pharmacy as very good or excellent.
+The pharmacy responded to feedback that people were often unaware that there was a consultation room available by proactively offering its use to people asking for advice.
 A complaints procedure was in place and was displayed in the customer charter leaflet.
 Professional indemnity and public liability insurances were provided by the XL Insurance Company SE with an expiry of 31 July 2020.

-Records of the responsible pharmacist were maintained appropriately, and the correct RP certificate was displayed.
+Records of the responsible pharmacist were maintained appropriately, although the RP had signed out pre-emptively.
+The correct RP certificate was displayed.
 Controlled drug (CD) registers were maintained appropriately.
 Balance checks were completed weekly.
 A random balance check was accurate.
 Patient returned CDs were recorded in a separate register and were destroyed promptly.
 Records of private prescriptions were held on the PMR and were in order.
 Emergency supplies were also recorded in the on the PMR and contained the nature of the emergency.
-Specials records were maintained, and certificates of conformity were stored with all required details completed.
+Specials records were maintained and certificates of conformity were stored with all required details completed.

 All staff had completed training on information governance and general data protection regulations and had signed the associated policies.
 Patient data and confidential waste was dealt with in a secure manner to protect privacy and no confidential information was visible from customer areas.
 A privacy policy and a fair data use statement were displayed in the patient area.
 Smart cards were used appropriately.
-Verbal consent was obtained before summary care records were accessed, and a record of access was made on the patient medication record (PMR).
+Verbal consent was obtained before summary care records were accessed and a record of access was made on the patient medication record (PMR).

 All staff were trained to an appropriate level on safeguarding.
-The RP and the pharmacy technician had completed the Centre for Postgraduate Pharmacy Education (CPPE) level 2 safeguarding training.
+The RP and the pharmacy technicians had completed the Centre for Postgraduate Pharmacy Education (CPPE) level 2 safeguarding training.
 A safeguarding policy was in place and signed by staff and local contacts were available.
 Staff were aware of signs of concerns requiring escalation.
 Local contacts for referrals were stored in the pharmacy duty folder and also on the wall of the dispensary.